quractech/remdx/README.md

 The second command is referred to as **"the command"** from this point on.<br>

 - Byte 1: Indicate the command to read or write
-- Byte 2 and 3: Specify the register you are writing to or reading from.<br>
+- Byte 2 and 3: Specify the register you are writing to or reading from (32 registers are available for read or write operation).<br>
 - Byte 4 and 5: Specify the data you are writing to the device.
-The last two bytes are not important when reading from a specific register.
+When reading from a register, ignore these two bytes and set them to 0.

 To indicate register data to and from the device, hexadecimal numbers are utilized.
 <br><br>